Tamako-Tech/tamako.js/README.md

 const { TAMAKOAPI } = require("tamako-api");

 // Note: Username, id, and secret are important, you should store them
-// in an environment variable wheneve possible
+// in an environment variable whenever possible and be kept private at all times

 // Instantiate the class before you can use it
 // Parameters are only required if you want to use the chatbot method